A 90-minute, two-actor play. A romp through the life of Jennie Jerome, Winston Churchill’s extraordinary American mother.

 “This tour-de-force performance by Mark Zeisler, is nothing short of astonishing.” —Barbara Waldinger, Berkshire on Stage

-SYNOPSIS OF THE PLAY: Dying of a massive hemorrhage, the American heiress, dollar princess, sexual libertine and master of behind-the-scenes politics, Jennie Jerome, has only a few moments to come to a reckoning with her son, Winston Churchill, about his father.
-Told as a fever dream of sexy, witty and poignant flashbacks, LADY RANDY gives us Jennie’s first marriage to Lord Randolph Churchill, from her origins in New York city, to her engineering of his meteoric rise in Parliament, to her stubborn bravery in the face of his tragic end by syphilis.
-Jennie keeps everyone watching, she keeps them guessing, and she never, ever surrenders.
+SYNOPSIS OF THE PLAY: Dying of a massive hemorrhage, the American heiress, dollar princess, libertine, and master of political tactics, Jennie Jerome, has only a few moments to come to a reckoning with her son, Winston Churchill.
+Told as a fever dream of sexy, witty and poignant flashbacks, LADY RANDY gives us Jennie’s first marriage to Lord Randolph Churchill, from her origins in New York city, to her engineering of his meteoric rise, to her stubborn bravery in the face of his tragic end by syphilis.

 PLAYWRIGHT’S STATEMENT: “Brilliant, maddening, impossibly seductive, vaultingly ambitious, I fell headlong in love with this woman who was at once ahead of her time and yet very much a product of her era.
 The first in a long line of dollar princesses, Jennie Jerome married into Britain’s social and political stratosphere and then, completely undaunted, she wrote her own rules in the dangerous game of sex and power.
 Her audacity stunned me.” —Playwright Anne Undeland